grscheller/scheller-linux-archive/grokScala/README.md

 ```

 ## 5. Scala code blocks: [codeblocks](codeblocks/)
 Scala code blocks are interesting closures.
-This project is to explore<br>
+This project is to explore
 code blocks as functions.

-I found something I thought peculiar while in the scala REPL:<br>
+I found something I thought peculiar while in the scala REPL:
 ```
     scala> val dog = {
          |   println("This is run just once.")